Education in Sweden: SweSAT

 The Swedish Scholastic Aptitude Test (Högskoleprovet) is a standardised test used as one of the means to gain admission to higher education in Sweden.
 The test itself is divided into a mathematical section and a verbal section, which both contain four subdivisions, for a total of 160 multiple-choice questions.
 Apart from the English language reading comprehension test, all sections are taken in Swedish.
 To gain admittance to courses or programmes using the SweSAT, students need to independently fulfill the eligibility requirements.

 Student aid

 Swedish students receive help from the National Board of Student Aid (CSN) while studying.
 CSN is a Swedish governmental authority which issues financial aid for studies.
 This includes loans and grants for students studying in Sweden or abroad.

-As of autumn semester 2011, higher education is free of charge only for Swedish, EU/EEA, and Swiss citizens.
+Higher education is free of charge for Swedish, EU, EEA, and Swiss citizens.
+Meanwhile, fees for non-EU/EEA students typically range from approximately SEK 80,000 to SEK 200,000 per academic year, with master’s programmes in some subjects charging higher fees.

 Anti discrimination work

 All universities are required to have guidelines on how to handle cases of discrimination.
 They are also required to work together with the equality ombudsman to ensure admission, tuition and examinations are fair.